 This completed Judy’s work on the film.
 It would be released on July 22, 1938.
 It was Judy’s first of three appearances in the Andy Hardy series as “Betsy Booth.”
 Love Finds Andy Hardy was the quintessential Hardy film.
 Some consider it to be the best of the series.

 June 25, 1940: Judy graduated from University High School.
-She spent the day, not at the school, but at the studio rehearsing the “La Conga” number for Strike Up The Band.
-Time called: 10 a.m.; dismissed: 5:40 p.m.
+She spent most of the day at MGM rehearsing the “La Conga” number for Strike Up The Band.
+Time called: 10:30 a.m.; dismissed: 4:00 p.m.
+She took part in the graduation festivities in the evening.

 June 25, 1942: MGM pre-recording session for For Me And My Gal.
-Judy recorded retakes of “When Johnny Comes Marching Home Again” and the revised finale (“For Me And My Gal”).
+Judy recorded retakes of “When Johnny Comes Marching Home Again,” the revised finale (“For Me And My Gal” with co-star Gene Kelly), and “Smiles” (noted above as “Y.M.C.A.
+Montage Insert) which was trimmed in the final cut of the film.
 Time called: 1:30 p.m.; dismissed: 5 p.m.

-Judy also recorded “Smiles” which was trimmed in the film, being part of the “Y.M.C.A.
-Montage.”
-The complete version has survived.
-It was first released on the laserdisc set “Judy Garland – The Golden Years at MGM” then on the official CD soundtrack to For Me And My Gal from Rhino Records in 1996.
+These pre-recordings were first released on the laser-disc set “Judy Garland – The Golden Years at MGM” and then on the official CD soundtrack to For Me And My Gal from Rhino Records in 1996.

 June 25, 1944: “Command Performance #122” aired.
 The show was recorded on June 3, 1944.
 Discs of the recording were sent out to military facilities around the world for airing over the Armed Forces Radio Services network.